monarc99/steam-session-arch-kdm/README.md

 Copy the contents of steam-login to /.

-AUR package in the works.
+You can also install this with the "steam-session-kdm-git" package on the AUR.

 CONTRIBUTING
 ------------